 Data-driven analysis of research

-Data analysis includes the process of collecting, analyzing, and visualizing data to draw conclusions.
-These analyses enable decision-making, process improvement, and increased value and engagement.
+Data analysis includes the process of collecting, analyzing, and visualizing data in order to draw conclusions.
+Such analyses enable decision-making, process improvement, and increased value and engagement.
 Data analysis ranges from basic descriptive analysis that describes what has happened to diagnostic analysis to find causes.
 The level of complexity and value creation increases in predictive analysis, which is used to understand what will happen, and prescriptive analysis, which describes how we should act.
 Data analysis provides great opportunities for new insights.

 Learn more about analysis services and how to use them for your specific requirements.

 Many of our analyses and services are based on bibliometric data.
 Bibliometrics is the statistical analysis of publication data and is used as an integrated part of KTH's quality work.
 Bibliometric data also provides input to the various rankings performed at the international level and is therefore an important tool for establishing KTH's global relevance.
 Learn more about bibliometrics .

 Data-driven monitoring and analysis of KTH reaserch (DAUF)

 Data-driven monitoring and analysis of KTH research (DAUF) is an ongoing collaboration between the library and the IT department.
 The purpose of the initiative is to facilitate the monitoring and understanding of KTH's research endeavors.
 The services presented here are developed in dialogue with the Vice President for Research, heads of departments, and researchers at KTH.
 We are developing services that help school management, researchers, and support staff to better understand KTH's research.